 Simply grilled branzino fish, also known as sea bass, is stuffed with lemon slices, lots of fresh herbs and served along side a bright and lemony citrus oil.

-I thought about that a few years ago when I made Julia Child’s lobster thermidore.
-It was per requested for Joe’s birthday and to this day, is probably one of the best meals we have ever made.
-It was a huge labor of love, taking hours to prepare, so the photos were taken at night without the obliged “daylight” that food photographers swear by.
+I thought about that a few years ago when I made Julia Child's lobster thermidor.
+It was per requested for Joe's birthday and to this day, is probably one of the best meals we have ever made.
+It was a huge labor of love, taking hours to prepare, so the photos were taken at night without the "daylight" that food photographers swear by.
+Branzino is a delicate white fish, I also use white fish in my Mediterranean Fish Cake recipe.

 The beautiful thing about whole grilled branzino is that there is little prep.
-Have the fish monger scale and de-gut the fish (ya…is there a more appropriate way to say that?) and once you’re ready, stuff the fish with lemon slices, fresh herbs, s&p and olive oil.
+Have the fishmonger scale and gut the fish and once you're ready, stuff the fish with lemon slices, fresh herbs, s&p and olive oil.
+You could also add a sweet note and serve the grilled branzino with grilled pineapple pico de gallo on top!

 A tip I do have (as we learned the hard way), grease your grill VERY very well so that when you’re ready to flip your fish, the skin won’t stick.